Charged/charged.github.com/help.md

 `terrain.classic.png` for a Classic Minecraft texture.
 This is important or things will look very odd.

-You can also replace the backgrund in the menu.
+You can also replace the background in the menu.
 It looks for two files `background.png` is centered on a black background in the middle of the screen.
 While `background.tiled.png` is tiled over the screen.